 While this option isn’t really available on a DJ controller, some models do replicate this by using LED lights.
 So, with a DJ controller, it is possible to do beat juggling, in addition to more advanced techniques such as chasing.

 If you’ve spent years playing on vinyl and turntables and have chosen to stick with it because it feels more genuine, there’s nothing wrong with sticking to the classic DJ style.
-However, if you’re tired of hauling all of your gear from show to show, want a more streamlined way to complete a set, then the best DJ controllers for beginners are definitely worth a second look.
+However, if you’re tired of hauling all of your gear from show to show, want a more streamlined way to complete a set, then these beginner DJ controllers are definitely worth a second look.

 These models are available in a wide range of styles designed for beginners, hobbyists, and pro DJs.
 Our lineup of the top models will give you an in-depth look at some of the best models on the market while shining a light on the features and exactly what you can expect in terms of sound quality and performance.